-Mitigation Measure/ Monitoring Requirements Impact ММ APM No. Applicant Proposed Measure Implementation Actions and Effectiveness Criteria Timing Project Component Status Install sandbags or other erosion control measures to prevent silt runoff to public roadways.
+Mitigation Measure/ Monitoring Requirements Impact ММ APM No. Applicant Proposed Measure Implementation Actions and Effectiveness Criteria Timing Project Component Status Water (as necessary) unpaved access roads, parking areas, and staging areas at construction sites that receive regular vehicle travel.
+Sweep daily with water sweepers all paved public roads where the pipeline right-of-way (ROW) intersects the road.
+Sweep paved streets daily with water sweepers if visible soil material is carried onto adjacent public streets.
+Enclose, cover, water twice daily, or apply non-toxic soil binders to exposed stockpiles (e.g., dirt and sand).
+Limit traffic speeds on unpaved roads to 15 miles per hour.
+Install sandbags or other erosion control measures to prevent silt runoff to public roadways.
 Replant vegetation in disturbed areas as quickly as possible, where determined appropriate and in consultation with the landowner.
 Install wheel washers for all exiting trucks, or wash off the tires or tracks of all trucks and equipment leaving the site.
 Limit the area subject to excavation, grading, and other construction activity at one time.
-Central Valley will notify the California Public Utilities Commission (CPUC) that the Colusa County Air Pollution Control District (CCAPCD) has issued an "Authority to Construct" air permit before beginning construction of the compression facility.
+Central Valley will notify the California Public Utilities Commission (CPUC) that the Colusa County Air Pollution Control District (CCAPCD) has issued an "Authority to Construct" air permit before beginning construction of the compression facility. beginning construction of the compressor facility. construction of the compressor facility.
 Potential for NOx and greenhouse gas (GHG) emissions from all diesel powered construction equipment, including support equipment.
-AIR-2 Central Valley would implement the following measures to reduce NOx and GHG emissions from all diesel powered construction equipment and vehicles: • To the extent feasible, all construction diesel engines rated at 100 hp or more shall meet, at minimum, the Tier 2 California Emissions Standards for Off-Road Compression-Ignition Engines as specified in Title 13 California Code of Regulations Section 2423 (b)(1), unless such engine is not available for a particular type of equipment.
+AIR-2 Central Valley would implement the following measures to reduce NOx and GHG emissions from all diesel powered construction equipment and vehicles: To the extent feasible, all construction diesel engines rated at 100 hp or more shall meet, at minimum, the Tier 2 California Emissions Standards for Off-Road Compression-Ignition Engines as specified in Title 13 California Code of Regulations Section 2423 (b)(1), unless such engine is not available for a particular type of equipment.
 In the event a Tier 2 engine is unavailable, that engine shall meet the Tier 1 standards.
 In the event that a Tier 1 engine is unavailable for any off-road engine larger than 100 hp, that engine shall be equipped with a catalyzed diesel particulate filter (soot filter), unless certified by the engine manufacturer that the use of such devices are not practical for specific engine types.
-For purposes of this measure, the use of such devices is considered not practical if any of the following conditions apply: 1.
-There is no available soot filter that has been verified by either the California Air Resources Board of the U.S. Environmental Protection Agency (EPA) for the engine in question.
-2. The construction equipment is intended to be on site for 10 days or less.
-3. The use of a soot filter may be terminated immediately if one of the following conditions apply: a.
-The use of a soot filter is excessively reducing normal availability of the construction equipment due to increased Central Valley to implement measure as defined and incorporate commitments into construction contracts.
+For purposes of this measure, Central Valley to implement measure as defined and incorporate commitments into construction contracts.
 Central Valley shall document compliance with this measure.
 The construction plans shall define how and where records of project-vehicle fleet, equipment tuning, and maintenance will be kept for CPUC review during construction.
 Central Valley shall ensure that all construction workers are aware of the vehicle idling restriction by including explanation of this requirement in the Worker Training Program.
 CPUC to ensure that commitments have been made in contracts specifying equipment.
-CPUC to inspect periodically for equipment idling.
-Central Valley to provide verification of carpool program to the CPUC at least 30 days prior to construction of the applicable phase(s).
-At least 30 days prior to construction; during construction; after receipt of the CCAPCD Authority to Construct.
-All Pre-Construction Component Complete.
+CPUC to inspect periodically At least 30 days prior to construction; during construction; after receipt of the CCAPCD Authority to Construct.
+AII Pre-Construction Component Complete.
 CPUC verified commitments have been included in contract documents specifying all construction diesel engines rated at 100 hp or more shall meet, at minimum, the Tier 2 California Emissions Standards for Off-Road Compression-Ignition Engines as specified in Title 13 California Code of Regulations Section 2423 (b)(1), unless such engine is not available for a particular type of equipment.
-CPUC verified commitments have been included as part of the contract documents on March 2, 2011.
-Carpooling requirement is not applicable for this phase of the project.
-Central Valley provided documentation that environmental awareness training will include an overview of idling restrictions.
-CPUC verified pre-construction component has been completed by
+CPUC verified commitments have been included as part of the